 ESU Procurement Policy Overview

-The procurement of supplies, services and construction by East Stroudsburg University will conform to the provisions and statutory limitations as outlined in the Commonwealth Procurement Code (Act 57 of 1998) as well as to implementing procedures adopted by the Board of Governors of the State System of Higher Education including Policy 1998-04, 1983-02-A and 1990-04-A.
+The procurement of supplies, services and construction for East Stroudsburg University will conform to the provisions and statutory limitations as outlined in the Commonwealth Procurement Code (Act 57 of 1998) as well as to implementing procedures adopted by the Board of Governors of the State System of Higher Education including Policy 1998-04, 1983-02-A and 1990-04-A.

 It is the policy of East Stroudsburg University to follow prudent business practices in its purchasing and contracting activities which maximize the value of supplies and services received in return for dollars expended.